Establish professional standards for fire service personnel, and curriculum requirements for the certification of training programs.

 Number of Reviewed/Updated Training Standards

-Analysis of results and challenges: The Council adopted one revised certification standard during FY2018, however the goal of reviewing and updating existing standards annually by 20% was not met.
+Analysis of results and challenges: The Council adopted 14 revised certification standards during FY2020.
+The goal of reviewing and updating existing standards annually by 20% was met.

 Since FY2013, the Council met its overall goal to revise 100% of previously adopted standard with a five year cycle.
 The Council facilitated the standards review process with additional administrative assignments for conducting reviews in support of cyclical revisions to national standards result in multiple updates during some years and none in others.
 Administrative staff was actively involved in the national accreditation process to ensure the Council maintains compliance with current fire standards and nationally accredited certification programs.
 Standard revisions can contain multiple levels of certification.

-National standards are revised on a 5-year schedule with varying annual dates for each standard.
+National standards are revised on a three to five year schedule with varying annual dates for each standard.
 Target datum indicates that previous measurement adjustments to 20% annually may reduce the annual spectrum of variance and better align to the national standards revision cycle.
-However, multiple standards in the national standards revision process are within the same annual cycle resulting in variances that limited the Council’s ability to process specific target percentages within FY2018.
+However, multiple standards in the national standards revision process are within the same annual cycle resulting in variances that limited the Council's ability to process specific target percentages within FY2020.